-City & State N.Y. magazine has released its 2019 Staten Island Power 100 list — and seven Wagner College leaders were prominently included on the list, including President Joel W. Martin!
+City & State N.Y. magazine has released its 2020 Staten Island Power 100 list — and six Wagner College leaders were prominently included on the list, including President Joel W. Martin!

 Staten Island may be the smallest borough in New York City, but with a population just shy of half a million, it’s nearly twice as large as Buffalo, the second-largest city in the state.
-Yet it has only one newspaper dedicated to covering the entire borough: the Staten Island Advance, where Laline has been editor for 17 years.
+Yet it has only one newspaper dedicated to covering the entire borough: the Staten Island Advance, where Laline has been editor for 18 years.
 (He succeeded another alumnus in that position, Les Trautmann ’40, who also served as a Wagner College trustee.)
 Laline has deep roots on Staten Island, having worked at the Advance for nearly 50 years.
 In a newspaper market that sees fewer daily papers being published every year, the Advance and its online platform, silive.com, is keeping Staten Islanders up to date on the borough’s biggest stories, including the coronavirus pandemic, with more than 18,000 residents testing positive and more than 700 deaths from the virus.
 The paper has been a leader on coverage of NYPD Officer Daniel Pantaleo’s firing, the opioid epidemic and the Bay Street Corridor rezoning.

 Ed Burke, who edited the Wagnerian during his student years, has been a fixture in Staten Island political circles for years — as a staff member, not a politician.
 “If anything, I would run from public office,” he told the Staten Island Advance when asked about his political aspirations.